trinker/cal/README.md

-**cal** is an R package designed to partially mimic the [Unix `cal`](https://www.tutorialspoint.com/unix_commands/cal.htm) command line tool for generating ascii calendars in the console.
+**cal** is an R package designed to partially mimic the [Unix `cal`](https://www.tutorialspoint.com/unix_commands/cal.htm) command line tool for generating ASCII calendars in the console.

 Installation
 ============